Face masks and coronavirus in Australia | What you need to know now

 The WHO and Department of Health have various tips for wearing face masks.
 These include the following:

-When putting a mask, a tight seal should be created against your nose and mouth.
+- When putting a mask, a tight seal should be created against your nose and mouth.
 Use the instructions provided with your mask for correct fit.
 You should test that a seal has been created by exhaling heavily.
 Air should not escape through any cracks.
-If a seal hasn't been created, re-fit and test again.
+If a seal has not been created, re-fit and test again.

 How to remove your mask properly

-First, be sure to wash your hands thoroughly before putting on your mask.
-When you're ready to take it off, do not touch the front of the mask – it could be contaminated.
-Instead, remove it by pulling the bottom strap over the back of your head, followed by the top strap.
+When you are ready to remove your mask, do not touch the front of the mask – it could be contaminated.
+Instead, remove it by using the ties around the ears or by pulling the bottom strap over the back of your head, followed by the top strap.
 Discard the mask and then wash your hands.